alexey-larionov/wes4/README.md

 15) Removed TXT outputs and some fields in VEP
 16) Removed "clean" and "full" outputs at some steps (keep only one output)
 17) Added some cleaning to exported VV table
+18) Switched to last version of GATK in most steps